Dor12k/Self-Driving-Car-RaspberryPi-CPP/README.md

 🔧 Technologies Used

-    Languages: C++, Python <br>
+    Languages: C++, Python
-    Libraries & Frameworks: OpenCV, TensorFlow, TensorFlow Lite <br>
-    Development Environments: Linux, Windows (Visual Studio, Code::Blocks, PyCharm) <br>
+    Libraries & Frameworks: OpenCV, TensorFlow, TensorFlow Lite Development Environments: Linux, Windows (Visual Studio, Code::Blocks, PyCharm)

 🚦 Computer Vision & AI Implementation

-    Lane Detection: Used camera input to detect road boundaries and determine steering direction by comparing the road’s center to the camera’s position. <br>
+    Lane Detection: Used camera input to detect road boundaries and determine steering direction by comparing the road’s center to the camera’s position.
-    Traffic Light Detection: Used object detection & color recognition to classify red, yellow, and green lights and make real-time driving decisions. <br>
+    Traffic Light Detection: Used object detection & color recognition to classify red, yellow, and green lights and make real-time driving decisions.
     Traffic Sign Detection: Trained a deep learning model with TensorFlow using a Kaggle dataset for recognizing traffic signs.
 Also implemented an OpenCV Cascade Classifier, where I manually created a dataset of traffic signs, traffic lights, and obstacles for training.
     Obstacle Avoidance: Used object detection and tracking to identify and navigate around obstacles.

 🤖 Autonomous Driving Logic